Best women's cycling shorts 2026: Padded bib shorts to keep you comfy on the bike

 ✅ You want tons of pockets: These shorts feature three pockets so you can stash whatever you need with you.

-❌ You want tons of colours choices: These only come in black.
+❌ You want lots of colour choices: These only come in black.

-They have a high stretch elastic strap system for quick and simple comfort breaks without having to remove layers.
+The chamois is from Elastic Interface, and they also have a high-stretch elastic strap system for quick and easy comfort breaks without having to remove layers.

 2. Endura Women's FS260 DropSeat Bib Shorts